GingerMustache/multi_mode_snack_bar/README.md

 - ✅ Easy to use
 - ✅ No need to pass `context` every time
-- ✅ Customizable appearance (top/bottom)
+- ✅ Customizable appearance (top or bottom)
 - ✅ Beautiful entrance and exit animations
-- ✅ Supports tappable actions (deep links or navigation)
+- ✅ Tappable actions (deep links or navigation)
 - ✅ Optional underlined text inside the snackbar
 - ✅ Auto-dismiss after 5 seconds
-- ✅ Handle-dismiss
+- ✅ Manual dismiss support
-- ✅ Swipe up to dismiss manually
+- ✅ Swipe up to dismiss
-- ✅ Haptic feedback on show
+- ✅ Haptic feedback when shown
-- ✅ Custom configuration for different snack types (error, warning, etc.)
+- ✅ Custom configurations for different snack types (error, warning, success, etc.)
+- ✅ Custom padding and margins for fine-tuned layout

 ## Installation